 This month I have been very adventurous and decided to do BM on both my blogs.
 Guess I really need the push.
 Off late I have noticed that I am able to cook new dishes only on the weekends and I end up planning and pairing more than two themes per meal.
 This meal that I cooked up for last weekend was catering to three different themes.
-I am sure you will read about them when its turn.
+I am sure you will read about them when its turns.

-For the first week I am doing No Onion No Garlic Side Dish for Rotis/ Rice.
+For the first week, I am doing No Onion No Garlic Side Dish for Rotis/ Rice.
 Trust me, I can't imagine cooking without onions.
-For me a gravy has to have onions and tomatoes.
+For me, a gravy has to have onions and tomatoes.
 I simply can't seem to even think of one.
 So it was a bit of a challenge, planning a gravy side dish for rotis or rice, without adding my favorite onions.
-Of course I love garlic as well.
+Of course, I love garlic as well.
 Infact I mostly can't stand ginger.
 So imagine me trying to cook something without either of my favorite ingredients!

 No Onion No Garlic dishes are considered to be Satvik.
-When one talks about Vrat Recipes or Food for Fasting days, the dishes are most made without onions or garlic.
-On a personal level, I don't really believe one has to abstain such things for religious things.
+When one talks about Vrat Recipes or Food for Fasting days, the dishes are mostly made without onions or garlic.
+On a personal level, I don't really believe one has to abstain from such things for religious things.
 I am a vegetarian and don't really attribute my food preference to religious norms.
 One can still be pious without being religious.
 However I respect people who follow these and if I have to cook for them, I do without hesitation.

 For me, this theme was a challenge.
 I wanted to see if I can cook without these.
 Infact this recipe had onions.
 I tweeted it not to include onions or garlic.
 The taste was amazing.
 I didn't miss the onions in it.
 Maybe it also depended on the dish with which I was serving this.

-Cauliflower, florets - 2 cups
+- 2 cups Cauliflower Florets

-Tomatoes - 3 medium, puree
+- 3 medium Tomatoes puree

-Ginger, grated - 1/2 tsp
+- 1/2 tsp Ginger grated

-Cumin Seeds - 1/2 tsp
+- 1/2 tsp Cumin Seeds

-Chili powder - 1 tsp
+- 1 tsp Chili Powder

-Coriander powder - 1 tsp
+- 1 tsp Coriander Powder

-Cumin powder - 1/4 tsp
+- 1/4 tsp Cumin Powder

-Garam Masala - 1/2 tsp
+- 1/2 tsp Garam Masala

-Cashew nuts - 5 whole, paste
+- 5 whole Cashew Nuts paste

-Oil - 2 tsp for cooking
+- 2 tsp Cooking Oil for cooking

-Oil for deep frying
+- Cooking Oil for deep frying

 How to make Masala Gobi

-Next add the chili powder, coriander powder and cook till the masalas are cooked well.
+- Next, add the chili powder, coriander powder and cook till the masalas are cooked well.

-When the puree is cooked thick, add roasted cumin powder, garam masala. fried cauliflower and continue cooking.
+- When the puree is cooked thick, add roasted cumin powder, garam masala, fried cauliflower and continue cooking.
 Add cashew paste and mix well.